tfsec/tfsec.github.io/_docs/google/sql/pg-log-checkpoints.md

 ---
+title: google-sql-pg-log-checkpoints
-title: Ensure that logging of checkpoints is enabled.
+description: Ensure that logging of checkpoints is enabled.
 shortcode: google-sql-pg-log-checkpoints
 legacy:
 summary: Ensure that logging of checkpoints is enabled.